Shoppers have come to expect some degree of personalization online.

 And the best part for you: the whole experience was an automated process.
 You didn’t have to spend time with each customer individually – your quiz carried them the entire way.

 The Burpee quiz featured above above earned over 100,000 submissions in just weeks.
-Check out the case study to see how they did it.

 5) Allow Shoppers to “Share” Their Results